 Start with dinner, and then work on the rest of your diet.

-It’s important to recognize that there isn’t a single Mediterranean diet.
-Instead when I say Mediterranean diet, I really mean one of many traditional eating patterns consumed by people who live in countries bordering the Mediterranean Sea.
-Each country has its own set of local foods, so the specific foods on the menu will differ, but the concept of the diets is similar.
-In short, here’s what a Mediterranean-style diet looks like.
+There isn’t a single Mediterranean diet.
+Instead when I say Mediterranean diet, I mean one of many traditional eating patterns eaten in countries bordering the Mediterranean Sea.
+Each country has its own set of local foods, so the specific foods on the menu differ, but the concept of the diets is similar.
+By following the concepts, you can eat foods from any part of the world – Spain, Greece or Texas – and still have a Mediterranean-style diet.

 - More plants than animals.
-Plant slant your plate with a variety of fruits, vegetables, whole grains, nuts, seeds, and pulses or other legumes.
+Plant slant your plate with loads of fruits, vegetables, whole grains, nuts, seeds, and pulses or other legumes.

 - Fish over other meats.
 No food is off limits, but choose fish and other seafood more often than beef, poultry, pork and others.

 - Herbs and spices over salt.
 Sprinkle both fresh and dried herbs and spices, which have the same types of health-boosting phytonutrients found in fruits and vegetables.

 - Try mint or basil with tomatoes and peaches; chives with potatoes and eggs; tarragon with green beans; oregano with pasta and tomato sauces; parsley in grain-based salads.
 Check out 5 mistakes you’re making with herbs and spices.

 - Unsaturated fats over saturated fats.
 Reach for liquid oils like olive oil or less expensive canola or vegetable oils over semi-solid and solid fats like coconut oil and butter.